KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Myths are not measured by factual accuracy,
 but by the **symbolic resonance** they carry.

-Every figure, place, and event echoes a deeper pattern
+Every figure, place, and event refracts a deeper pattern
 about:
 - The soul
 - The cosmos